2 men convicted of more charges in Fort Worth cartel-linked kidnapping scheme

 On Oct.
 13, as FBI agents monitored the location, the North Richland Hills man dropped off the money near the store.
 The juvenile exited a red Chevrolet Camaro to pick up the cash, according to court documents.

-Anderson told agents they were getting the money for Cabrerar's uncle, according to court documents.
+Anderson told agents they were getting the money for Caberra's uncle, according to court documents.

 Read More